-Local treatments such as surgery and radiation therapy are given to treat the invasive lobular carcinoma (ILC) itself and any nearby areas that may be affected by cancer, such as the chest and lymph nodes.
+Local treatments such as surgery and radiation therapy are given to treat the invasive ductal carcinoma itself and any nearby areas that may be affected by cancer, such as the chest and lymph nodes.

-People with invasive lobular carcinoma need surgery not only to remove the cancer, but also to confirm whether or not cancer is in the lymph nodes.
-You will work with your doctor to determine what surgery is right for you, based on the stage and grade of the cancer and other factors specific to your situation.
+People with invasive ductal carcinoma need surgery not only to remove the breast tumor itself, but also to confirm whether or not cancer is in the lymph nodes.
+You will work with your doctor to determine what type of surgery is right for you, based on the stage and grade of the cancer and other factors specific to your situation.

-In most cases, surgery is the first treatment for ILC.
+In most cases, surgery is the first treatment for invasive ductal carcinoma.
 However, if the tumor is large or the cancer has spread to many lymph nodes or other parts of the body, treatments such as chemotherapy or hormonal therapy may be given first to shrink the cancer.

 Possible surgical procedures include the following: